 Several are in renovated listed buildings.

-How will free schools be regulated?
+How are free schools be regulated?

 What are the admissions criteria?